dome9/cloud-bots-gcp/README.md

 5. Click **ADD NOTIFICATION**.
 6. Select *Send to HTTP Endpoint* and enter the URL for the Function, as described above  [Webhook for Function](#webhook-for-function), and then click **SAVE**.

-**Note:** Dome9 will send event messages to the webhook for new findings.
+**Note:** CloudGuard will send event messages to the webhook for new findings.
 To send events for previous findings, follow these steps:

 1. Navigate to the **Policies** page.
 2. Find the ruleset and account in the list, and hover over the right of the row, then click on the *Send All Alerts* icon.
 3. Select the *webhook* Notification Type option, and the Notification Policy (the one created above), then click **SEND**.
-Dome9 will send event messages to the GCP function webhook.
+CloudGuard will send event messages to the GCP function webhook.

 # Log Collection for Troubleshooting

-The cloudbots send log information to Dome9, that is used for troubleshooting.
+The cloudbots send log information to CloudGuard, that is used for troubleshooting.
 By default, this is enabled for all bots.
 You can disable this in your GCP account.
 Select the function, and set the environment variable SEND\_LOGS to False.
 This will apply to all bots in